Based in Italy · 2026

 What credentials or permissions do tools need?

-How we prove AI-assisted work is correct.
+How we prove work is correct and get it to production safely.

 What deterministic checks must pass before merge?